Referrals & Rebates - Medicare, Private Health & NDIS

 Medicare does not permit the backdating of referrals or the use of a referral provided after the start of the appointment.

-Medicare does not permit GPs or Specialists to backdate any referral or to request a backdated referral; the lodgement of a rebate claim linked to a backdated or otherwise invalid referral.
+Medicare does not permit GPs or Specialists to backdate or back-time any referral or to request a backdated referral; The lodgement of a rebate claim linked to a backdated or otherwise invalid referral is Medicare Fraud.
 Medicare requires that a new referral can only be used for an appointment rebate if it has been provided BEFORE the commencement of the appointment.

 Where a valid referral is not provided, before the commencement of the appointment, the service is invoiced and then claimed against the applicable “un-referred item” and in most cases a smaller rebate can be claimed.